hasibulhasan1542/Obsidian/Bangladesh/43 BCS.md

 b) What are the major steps taken by the government to achieve 'Vision 2041'?
 (5 marks)
 c) Describe the conditions Bangladesh had to fulfill to graduate from a Least Developed Country (LDC) to a Developing Country.
 (10 marks)

-**Introduction**
+**I~~ntroduction**~~

-Bangladesh's development journey is guided by a series of long-term strategic plans.
+~~Bangladesh's development journey is guided by a series of long-term strategic plans.
 Following the successful implementation of Vision 2021, the government has adopted "Vision 2041," an ambitious perspective plan to transform the nation into a developed country.
-A crucial milestone on this path was Bangladesh's fulfillment of the United Nations' criteria for graduation from the list of Least Developed Countries (LDCs), a testament to its sustained socio-economic progress.
+A crucial milestone on this path was Bangladesh's fulfillment of the United Nations' criteria for graduation from the list of Least Developed Countries (LDCs), a testament to its sustained socio-economic progress.~~

-#### **a) What is 'Vision 2041'?**
+#### ~~**a) What is 'Vision 2041'?**~~

-'Vision 2041' is the Government of Bangladesh's long-term perspective plan aimed at transforming Bangladesh into a prosperous, high-income, and developed nation by the year 2041, which will mark the 70th anniversary of the country's independence.
+~~'Vision 2041' is the Government of Bangladesh's long-term perspective plan aimed at transforming Bangladesh into a prosperous, high-income, and developed nation by the year 2041, which will mark the 70th anniversary of the country's independence.
 It is a comprehensive roadmap that outlines the country's development goals and strategies for the next two decades.
-The ultimate goal is to create a "Smart Bangladesh" characterized by a knowledge-based economy, an innovative society, and a high standard of living for all its citizens, with a target per capita income of over US$12,500.
+The ultimate goal is to create a "Smart Bangladesh" characterized by a knowledge-based economy, an innovative society, and a high standard of living for all its citizens, with a target per capita income of over US$12,500.~~

-#### **b) Major Steps Taken to Achieve 'Vision 2041'**
+#### ~~**b) Major Steps Taken to Achieve 'Vision 2041'**~~

-The government has undertaken several major steps across various sectors to realize this vision:
+~~The government has undertaken several major steps across various sectors to realize this vision:~~

-1.  **Massive Infrastructure Development:** Implementation of mega projects like the Padma Bridge, Dhaka Metro Rail, Rooppur Nuclear Power Plant, and Matarbari Deep Sea Port to improve connectivity, ensure energy security, and boost trade.
+1.  ~~**Massive Infrastructure Development:** Implementation of mega projects like the Padma Bridge, Dhaka Metro Rail, Rooppur Nuclear Power Plant, and Matarbari Deep Sea Port to improve connectivity, ensure energy security, and boost trade.~~
-2.  **Industrialization and Economic Diversification:** Establishing 100 Special Economic Zones (SEZs) to attract foreign and domestic investment, create jobs, and move the economy beyond its reliance on the RMG sector.
+2.  ~~**Industrialization and Economic Diversification:** Establishing 100 Special Economic Zones (SEZs) to attract foreign and domestic investment, create jobs, and move the economy beyond its reliance on the RMG sector.~~
-3.  **Human Capital Development:** Investing in quality education, with an emphasis on science, technology, and vocational training, and improving public health services to create a skilled and healthy workforce.
+3.  ~~**Human Capital Development:** Investing in quality education, with an emphasis on science, technology, and vocational training, and improving public health services to create a skilled and healthy workforce.~~
-4.  **Digital Transformation:** Building on the "Digital Bangladesh" initiative to create a "Smart Bangladesh" by leveraging technology for efficient governance, a cashless society, and a knowledge-based economy.
+4.  ~~**Digital Transformation:** Building on the "Digital Bangladesh" initiative to create a "Smart Bangladesh" by leveraging technology for efficient governance, a cashless society, and a knowledge-based economy.~~

 #### **c) Conditions for Graduation from LDC Status**